I bet that you’ve read the following advice on marketing blogs, in some form or another.

-And, it ranks number 1 for the high-volume keyword “handmade gift tags”.
+And, it ranks number 1 in search results for the high-volume keyword “handmade gift tags”.

 So, what’s the big deal?

-Besides the big social media platforms, you can also try social bookmarking websites like Reddit.
+Besides the big social media platforms, you can also try a social bookmark website like Reddit for a natural link.
 Every upvote is equivalent to 2-5 visitors.
 And, you can get upwards of 10,000 page views, if you post strategically.

-2. You’ve got a backbone of quality and authoritative content
+2. You’ve got a backbone of high quality and authoritative content

 My internet marketing guides.

 They have also established me as an authority in the internet marketing niche.

 Once you touch a handful of daily visitors, you should craft an in-depth piece of compelling content that adds value to your audience.
 Choosing an in-demand subject for writing is critical for this high-quality content.

 Here are 2 strategies that will help you find a relevant content topic and promote your cornerstone content to score high quality follow links.

 Skyscraper Technique – This is an extremely effective strategy for building an organic link profile because even before you start creating your resource, it’s guaranteed to generate interest from your audience and other webmasters.